 Welcome to the Invasion Ecology Group, a research team led by Dr Phill Cassey at The University of Adelaide's Environment Institute.
-As trans-disciplinary scientists and research students, we bring critical analytical techniques to the study of invasion ecology, wildlife trade, and biosecurity risk management; areas characterised by complexity and uncertainty.
+As global change biologists, we bring critical analytical techniques to the study of applied ecology, wildlife trade, and biosecurity risk management; areas characterised by complexity and uncertainty.